n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 test to recognize these sequences and not mis-identify the base consonant.

-Medial consonants, however, will not be preceded by a "Halant".
+Medial consonants, if they occur, will not be preceded by a "Halant".
+This is because medial consonants in Myanmar are used to modify the vowel sound of the syllable.

 > Note: in the Myanmar script, all medial consonants have their own
 > distinct codepoints.
 Therefore, they can be identfied by codepoint